Amber Alert Issued For NC 3-Year-Old Girl After She Goes Missing From Bed In The Middle Of Night

-An amber alert has been issued after a 3-year-old North Carolina girl, Mariah Kay Woods, went mysteriously missing from her bed in the middle of the night in Onslow County, according to multiple reports emerging in the local news media.
+An Amber Alert has been issued after a 3-year-old North Carolina girl, Mariah Kay Woods, went missing from her bed in the middle of the night in Onslow County, according to multiple reports emerging in the local news media.

-Mariah, who has been described as a shy and introverted girl who could not open up to strangers, disappeared after her mother, Kristy Woods, had put her to bed late Sunday night.
+Mariah, who has been described as a shy and introverted girl who could not open up to strangers, disappeared after her mother, Kristy Woods, put her to bed late Sunday night.
 A teary-eyed Kristy begged citizens for any kind of information about her girl during a press conference.

 “Please, bring her back… She’s my baby, she’s my everything.
 Just to be able to touch her and hold her and not let her go again.
 I’d give anything.”

 Mariah’s mother lives with her live-in boyfriend, and both of them have been questioned by the police and their vehicles have been searched, but nothing of note has been found.
-Jacksonville sheriff Hans Miller said that officials were at a complete loss as to what happened to the girl and therefore they were turning to the public for any assistance on the matter.
-Along with local officials from the Sheriff’s office, FBI has now joined the frenetic search operations, according to ABC Tampa Bay.
+Jacksonville Sheriff Hans Miller said that officials were at a complete loss as to what happened to the girl and were turning to the public for any assistance on the matter.
+Along with local officials from the Sheriff’s office, the FBI has now joined the search operations, according to ABC Tampa Bay.

 “We don’t know what happened.
 It’s entirely premature to try to determine what happened,” Sheriff Miller said.